garden-rs/garden/doc/src/commands.md

 post-query.
 Commands will only be run inside trees whose names match the pattern.
 This lets you activate a garden and its environment variables while only running the `<command>` against a subset of trees in that garden.

+Use the `-j# | --jobs=#` option to enable parallel execution of commands limited to the specified number of cores.
+Trees will be visited in parallel and the command will be executed concurrently in each tree.

+Set the jobs value to zero `-j0 | --jobs=0` to use all available cores.

 ## garden eval